2022 Women's Caribbean Premier League: Background

 On 14 March 2022, Cricket West Indies announced their intention to hold the first Women's Caribbean Premier League, to run alongside the men's tournament, which began in 2013.
-The announcement followed a T10 women's tournament taking place ahead of the 2019 Caribbean Premier League final, with two teams playing two matches against each other.

-The men's and women's tournaments are taking place during the same month-long window, between 30 August and 30 September 2022.
-The three teams that are taking part in the tournament were also announced in March 2022, each aligning with a men's team: Barbados Royals, Guyana Amazon Warriors and Trinbago Knight Riders.
-On 16 June 2022, the West Indian players playing for each team were confirmed, alongside confirmation that the tournament will take place in Saint Kitts.
+The three teams that would take part in the tournament were announced in March 2022, each aligned with a men's team: Barbados Royals, Guyana Amazon Warriors and Trinbago Knight Riders.
+On 16 June 2022, the West Indian players playing for each team were confirmed, alongside confirmation that the tournament would take place in Saint Kitts.
 On 22 June 2022, it was announced that a T10 tournament would precede both the men's and women's tournaments, from 24 to 28 August, known as The 6ixty and involving all of the teams competing in the main tournament.
 On 16 August 2022, the overseas players playing for each team were confirmed.

 Competition format

 The three teams played each other side once, therefore playing two matches apiece.
 Matches were played using a Twenty20 format.
 The top two teams in the group advanced to the final.

 The league worked on a points system with positions being based on the total points.
 Points were awarded as follows: